mucansever/crypto_tradebot/README.md

 - Initial state argument is either 'BUY' or 'SELL', specifying the first operation to be performed.
 ## Note
 Because of the trade limits on Binance API, given account must have at least $20 USD to use the bot on cryptocurrencies such as ETH and BTC. \
-The logic behind strategies I used can be read from following articles:
+The logic behind strategies used on this bot can be read from following articles:
 - https://www.ig.com/en/trading-strategies/macd-trading-strategy-190610
 - https://medium.com/@sol_98230/rsi-5-basic-strategies-4-steps-how-to-connect-it-to-the-trading-bot-a2aa5bb70f6c